 Preparing Sweet Or Bell Peppers For Your Dog

 As mentioned above, you shouldn't give your dog peppers that have been mixed with spices, herbs, or any other additives that are potentially harmful to dogs such as salt, onions, garlic, and chilli peppers.

 Since peppers have a tough outer skin that is hard for dogs to chew, you should consider cooking the peppers to soften them.
 Cooking will also make the peppers easy to digest.
 The seeds and stems should also be removed to avoid choking and upset stomachs.

 It’s also advisable to feed your dog organic peppers only.
 Chemical additives like fertilizers and insecticides used in commercial agriculture can have adverse effects on pets and humans.

-Yes, although in very small quantities.
-Can dogs eat red bell peppers?
-Yes.
-In fact, red peppers are the most nutritious.
-However, they shouldn't be considered an alternative to dog food.
+Dogs can eat peppers although in very small quantities.
 There are better sources of minerals and vitamins than those in peppers but provided the peppers are organic, free of stems and seeds, there is no cause for alarm.

 The information on this page is not a substitute for veterinary help.
 Please contact a vet for help with any concerns that you have with your dog's diet.